-Site 1170 is located in deep water (2704 m) on the flat western part of the STR, 400 km south of Tasmania and 40 km east of Site 1169.
+Site 1170 is located in deep water (2704 m) on the flat western part of the STR, 400 km south of Tasmania and 60 km east of Site 1169.
 It is 10 km west of a fault scarp, ~500 m high and trending north-south, that separates the lower western and higher central blocks of the STR.
 The site lies within present-day northern subantarctic surface waters, ~150 km south of the Subtropical Front and well north of the Subantarctic Front.
-The primary objectives of Site 1170 were to core and log (1) an Eocene detrital section deposited during early rifting between the STR and Antarctica to ascertain marine paleoenvironmental conditions before and leading into the initial marine connection that developed between the southern Indian and Pacific Oceans as the Tasmanian gateway opened during the mid-Paleogene, (2) an Oligocene to Holocene pelagic carbonate sequence to document the paleoceanographic and paleoclimatic responses to the opening of the Tasmanian gateway and subsequent expansion of the Southern Ocean, and (3) an upper Neogene sequence to construct a high-resolution subantarctic biostratigraphy and a high-resolution record of paleoclimatic change.
+The primary objectives of Site 1170 were to core and log (1) an Eocene detrital section deposited during early rifting between the STR and Antarctica to ascertain marine paleoenvironmental conditions before and leading into the initial marine connection that developed between the southern Indian and Pacific Oceans as the Tasmanian gateway opened during the mid-Paleogene, (2) an Oligocene to Holocene pelagic carbonate sequence to document the paleoceanographic and paleoclimatic responses to the opening of the Tasmanian gateway and subsequent expansion of the Southern Ocean, and (3) a late Neogene sequence to construct a high-resolution subantarctic biostratigraphy and a high-resolution record of paleoclimatic change.

-Plate tectonic reconstructions show the site as being in the broad northwest-southeast Tasmanian-Antarctic Shear Zone during the Cretaceous and moving south with Antarctica until the latest Cretaceous, when it became welded to the remainder of the STR as part of the Australian plate.
+Plate tectonic reconstructions show the site as being in a northwest-southeast rift between Antarctica and Tasmania during the Cretaceous and moving south with Antarctica until the latest Cretaceous, when it became welded to the remainder of the STR and became part of the Australian Plate.
 From the earliest Paleogene, the site was close to the active rift.
 A shallow sea associated with Paleogene rifting and east-west spreading between Australia and Antarctica placed the site in the far southeastern corner of the restricted Australo-Antarctic Gulf, on the Indian Ocean side of the Tasmanian land bridge.
-The ridge of the TFZ, 80 km west of the site, formed soon after fast spreading began in the middle Eocene and must have provided east-flowing debris.
-Marine magnetic lineations show that in the late Oligocene (26-27 Ma) the east-west spreading axis was just west of the TFZ at Chron 8.
+Marine magnetic lineations show that in the late Oligocene (26-27 Ma) the east-west spreading axis was 100 km west of the site at Chron 8.
 The passing of the axis probably caused nearby uplift followed by subsidence.

-Seismic profiles and regional correlations suggest that the site was subject to steady deposition of prograded siliciclastic deltaic sediments from the Cretaceous into the Eocene, and hemipelagic sedimentation grading to pelagic sedimentation thereafter (Fig. F13).
-Much of the Cenozoic siliciclastic detritus must have come from the higher central block 10 km to the east, believed to consist largely of continental basement and Cretaceous to Eocene sedimentary rocks.
+Seismic profiles and regional correlations suggest that the site was subject to steady deposition of prograded siliciclastic deltaic sediments through the Cretaceous into the Eocene, and hemipelagic sedimentation grading to pelagic sedimentation thereafter (Fig. 13).
+Much of the Cenozoic siliciclastic detritus must have come from the higher central block to the east, believed to consist largely of continental basement and Cretaceous to Eocene sedimentary rocks.
 Parts of the central block, which was initially the Tasmanian land bridge, may have remained subaerial and, hence, a source of siliciclastic sediments well into the Oligocene.
 Seismic profiles suggest that there was a period of current erosion against the fault scarp of the central block, probably during the Miocene.
 A wedge of sediments was deposited in the depression.